louispk/examine-ai/README.md

 # README

+## DEPRECATED
+ALL FURTHER DEVELOPMENT CAN BE FOUND HERE: https://github.com/OpenBioLink/examine-ai

 ## Overview

 This repository contains the code for `examine|AI`, a Streamlit-based web application that provides an interactive chat interface with an AI (built using OpenAI's GPT model).
 The application includes a safeguard system that evaluates AI responses against safety principles, aiming to foster trustworthy conversations with AI.